 Equipment: Super band exercise tubing, vertical bar, hook or post to attach tubing.

 Cues: Maintain connection with ribs and hips even though you are slightly hinging at your hips.
 Let the extension come from the glutes and hips primarily, not from excessive arching of the low back.
 Press back with the heel.

 Cues: Keep shoulders stacked over wrists.
 When pressing back with the heel, do not drop or arch through the low back.
 Let the glutes do the extension work and the core do the stabilizing work.

 *Note: while both hip extension exercises look similar, the quadruped option gives an extra core challenge because of our body’s position in relation to gravity.

 Add the exercises above into your workouts by starting with 2-3 sets of 10 repetitions.
 When paired with consistent strength training and balanced, healthy eating habits you’ll be seeing more muscle definition in no time.

 A great way to get consistent with your fitness goals is to have a little help!
-Sign up for my 5 Day Home Workout Challenge and I’ll walk you through all the motivation and workout instructions you need.
-You’ll get our Home Workout Challenge Guide complete with a calendar, 4 home based strength workouts and a follow along mobility flow too.
-Grab your spot HERE.
+Sign up for my 8 Week Muscle Makeover and I’ll walk you through all the motivation and workout instructions you need.
+You’ll get our Muscle Makeover Program complete with a calendars, 5 home based strength workouts per week, follow along videos and printable workout sheets.
+Grab your copy HERE.